 – Over a billion young people worldwide could be at risk of hearing loss due to unsafe listening practices.

-– Among teenagers and young adults 12 to 35 year olds in middle and high income countries:
+– Among teenagers and young adults 12 to 35 years old in middle- and high-income countries:

 – Nearly 50% listen to unsafe levels of sound with the use of personal audio devices such as MP3 players and smartphones.